MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-clipping-with-a-region-use.md

 ---
-Description: One of the properties of the Graphics class is the clipping region.
+description: One of the properties of the Graphics class is the clipping region.
 All drawing done by a given Graphics object is restricted to the clipping region of that Graphics object.
 You can set the clipping region by calling the SetClip method. ms.assetid: 816a5845-ca03-46c6-bdda-e6a7d02ff614
 title: Clipping with a Region
 ms.topic: article